Dodge A100: L-Series trucks

-From 1966 to 1971, Dodge built L-Series medium-duty Cabover Engine trucks with a tilting forward-control cab based on the forward body of the A-100.
+From 1966 to 1971, Dodge built L-Series medium-duty cabover engine trucks with a tilting forward-control cab based on the forward body of the A-100.

+The cab was also used in Villaverde, Spain to built the Barreiros 42/45 and 42/55 trucks after 1969.
+The Spanish trucks relied on a locally built inline-four diesel engine.

 In popular culture

 The Dodge A100 was featured in the American television series That '70s Show episode "Red's Last Day", as Michael Kelso's new van.
 It also appeared in the movie Cars as the character Dusty Rust-eze, in the remake of The Texas Chainsaw Massacre, as well as the comedy Stealing Harvard.
 An A100 appeared in many different colors in the 1960s Batman TV series.
 More often than not, it was the preferred getaway vehicle of each episode's villain.

 The Dodge Little Red Wagon was a famous exhibition drag racing truck introduced in 1965 based on the A100 pickup.